Unit 2: Authorizations

 • Certain outpatient procedures, services, and supplies

 To obtain additional information about authorization requirements and to view the all-inclusive and most up-to-date list, please visit the Provider Resource Center.
-Select Claims, Payment & Reimbursement from the left-hand menu, and then Procedures/Service Requiring Prior Authorization.
+Select Claims & Authorization from the main menu, and then Authorization Guidance.

 Note: Certain employer groups may choose to opt out of this requirement.
 In addition, self-funded accounts, government programs, and other groups with non-standard benefits may have their own lists of services requiring authorization.
 You must confirm if the requirement is applicable to the member.
 You can use the Availity® Eligibility and Benefits Inquiry or the applicable HIPAA electronic transaction for benefit verification.